avisi-cloud/trojansourcedetector/README.md

 | `detect_bidi` | Detect bidirectional control characters.
 These can cause the trojan source problem.
 Defaults to true. |
 | `parallelism` | How many files to check in parallel.
 Defaults to 10. |

+For an example you can take a look at the [.trojansourcedetector.json](.trojansourcedetector.json) in this repository.

 ## Building